neuroneural/meanMLP/README.md

 ```
 ## 3. Plotting the results
 Plotting scripts can be found at `scripts/plot_figures.ipynb`.
 Data loading scripts rely on fetching the results from WandB.
-If you set WandB offline mode while running the experiments, you'll need to load the csv files from the experiment folders in `assets/logs`.
+If you set WandB offline mode while running the experiments, you'll need rewire the script and load the csv files from the experiment folders in `assets/logs`.

 # `scripts/run_experiments.py` options: